nmdarksky/nmdarksky.github.io/state_council.md

 Chaco Culture National Historical Park and its astronomy program during a memorable Mars opposition summer.
-Next as Director of the New Mexico Heritage Preservation Alliance Night Sky Program (NMHPA) where he produced the Alliance’s Night Sky Conference at Taos, NM 2007.
+Next as Director of the New Mexico Heritage Preservation Alliance Night Sky Program (NMHPA) where he produced the Alliance’s Night Sky Conference at Taos, NM in 2007.
 He actively backed efforts to strengthen enforcement language in the New Mexico Night Sky Protection Act in 2007 and 2009.
-Attended legislative committee meetings, directly engaged with key legislators, created lobby fliers and information sheets, rallied statewide contacts for support emails and phone calls to committee members
+He attended legislative committee meetings, directly engaged with key legislators, created lobby fliers and information sheets, rallied statewide contacts for support emails and phone calls to committee members